teknofage/Local-Soccer-Coach-Node/README.md

 #### Description

-Users can post questions, respond to others, and upvote or downvote responses.

-They can also seach their posts and sort posts by category.
+Users can register, log in and log out securely.
+They can also update their user profiles, and upload profile pictures and resumes.

 Frameworks: Node.js, Handlebars.js